petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ---
 # Liferay Deployment Options

-Liferay offers three different deployment options (i.e. Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted).
-Clarity needs to understand these options and then choose the approach that best suits their needs.
+Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted are available as different deployment options.

 At a high level: